UvA researchers or researchers from another university at any career stage can apply for a research fellowship.

 Requirements:

-Joint DSC/IAS fellowships typically have a duration of 2-6 months, starting in September 2023.
+Joint DSC/IAS fellowships typically have a duration of 2-6 months.

 For joint DSC/IAS fellows employed by UvA, time at DSC and IAS is organised as an in-kind arrangement with their department.
 This can take the form of spending sabbatical time at DSC and IAS or other arrangements (e.g. using a research grant).